lukhen/lukhen.github.io/content/posts/20220504065732-dependency_injection_with_reader_monad.md

 draft = false
 +++

+Dependency injection with reader monad in typescript with fp-ts:

 1. Change the signature of a function f: a-&gt;b to f: a-&gt;Reader&lt;x, b&gt;
 2. Change the signatures of all functions that call f (g: c -&gt; d) to c -&gt; Reader&lt;x, d&gt;
 3. Change all failing tests by introducing some fake x.